 The third phase of the XENON dark matter search project -- XENON1T -- was the largest xenon TPC ever constructed.
 It operated throughout 2018.

-The upgrade to XENON1T, known as XENONnT, is well underway as the next phase of the XENON dark matter program.
-The TPC field cage, PMT arrays, electrodes, and field shaping rings have already been assembled in an ultra-clean environment.
+The upgrade to XENON1T, known as XENONnT, is completed and commissioning is well underway as the next phase of the XENON dark matter program.
+The TPC field cage, PMT arrays, electrodes, and field shaping rings were assembled in an ultra-clean environment.
 Nearly 500 3-inch Hamamatsu R11410 photomultiplier tubes sit at the top and bottom of the chamber.
-At this scale, XENONnT will soon hold three times as much xenon in its active volume.
+At this scale, XENONnT holds three times as much xenon in its active volume.
 This in turn will allow us to use a larger fiducial volume and achieve a significantly lower radioactive background level.
 The TPC will also be guarded by the water Cherenkov muon and neutrino vetoes to tag events that would mimic dark matter.
 Together, these features enhance our sensitivity to rare dark matter events.
-XENONnT is expected to come online later this year.
+XENONnT is expected to acquire science data from Spring 2021.

 XENON1T was one of the most ambitious ongoing dark matter projects.
 It was a dual-phase LXe TPC with a total mass of ~3 t and a fiducial mass of ~1 t.
 Two arrays of 3-inch Hamamatsu R11410 photomultiplier tubes were installed on the top and bottom of the TPC to detect the scintillation light from particle interactions within the xenon target.
 In order to reduce the ambient backgrounds to negligible levels, the XENON1T detector was housed inside a large water shield -- 10 meters in height and 9.6 meters in diameter -- and instrumented with 84 8-inch Hamamatsu R5912 PMTs, which provide an active Cerenkov veto and a shield against environmental radiation.
 The XENON1T detector is shown above with the Cherenkov muon veto.